-At the core of our business is our purpose: we believe that producing energy for the many people and businesses around the world that rely upon it to meet their daily needs and sustain their quality of life is both a great privilege and a great responsibility.
+At the core of our business is our purpose: to responsibly produce the energy that is essential for the many people and businesses around the world that rely upon it to meet their daily needs and sustain their quality of life.
+We believe this is both a great privilege and a great responsibility.

 Vermilion is part of the energy transition that is currently occurring.
 Our strategy focuses on reducing the environmental impacts of traditional energy production while developing renewable energy projects closely related to our core competencies.
 We believe that sustainability-oriented investors, governments and citizens will effect their greatest positive impact by turning to Best-In-Class operators like Vermilion during the transition.